-It’s clear that Playdead are heavily influenced by Film Noir: the entire game is in Black and white.
+It’s clear that Playdead is heavily influenced by Film Noir: the entire game is in Black and white.
 The graphics are by no means next-gen, but this was not the developer’s intention.
-Instead they have taken a different approach and produced a dark and gloomy aesthetic that enhances the overall experience.
+Instead, they have taken a different approach and produced a dark and gloomy aesthetic that enhances the overall experience.

 It has been noted in Steam that Limbo will not play on any Macs released before 2009.
 That being said, Limbo isn’t a very demanding game.

 - OS: 10.6.3